 The Debt Service Coverage Ratio measures a property’s ability to cover debt with its income.
 It’s a financial health check focused on cash flow, central to the DSCR loan.
 A higher ratio reassures lenders.
 Learn more at Investopedia’s DSCR page.

-Understanding the DSCR Loan Meaning
+DSCR Loan Meaning Explained

 How is the DSCR Calculated?
-(The Core Formula)

 DSCR = Net Operating Income (NOI) / Total Debt Service (TDS)